top of page

 About Your Trainer...

-Greg Weiss is an ACA Instructor Trainer for Open Water Coastal Kayaking (L4) and an instructor for Whitewater Kayak (L4) and Stand Up Paddleboard (L2).
+Greg Weiss is an ACA Instructor Trainer for Open Water Coastal Kayaking (L4) and Whitewater Kayak (L4).
 He has been teaching and guiding since 1990 at locations throughout North and South America.
 Greg has also spent time instructing skin on frame kayak building and continues to carve traditional paddles.
 He keeps busy teaching adjunct courses at Northland College, running Lost Creek Adventures, homesteading, and of course, paddling.

 ACA cert course calendar